Surviving cEDH

 The biggest issue is not the game theory though, but just the fact that there are more people involved at every point.
 Decisions take forever, there are way more permanents to pay attention to.
 It's easy for the players to lose track of the current state of the game, perhaps being in a conversation with another player about strategy while a third player plays through their turn.
 Miscommunications about whether a spell has resolved yet are common.

 This means that many more infractions are committed per match than in a two-player tournament.
 Most of these the players fix themselves, without judge intervention.
-And some TOs change GPEs to upgrade on the 4th infraction rather than the 3rd so as not to be too harsh.
+Some TOs change GPEs to upgrade on the 4th infraction rather than the 3rd so as not to be too harsh.

 Time limits